Illegal immigration to India: Delhi

-There was an organised influx of nearly 40,000 illegal Bangladeshi and Rohingya Muslim immigrants in Delhi who have been said to pose a national security risk and threaten the national integration.
-A lawyer named Ashwini Upadhyay filed a Public Interest Litigation (PIL) in the "Supreme Court of India" (SC) to identify and deport these.
-In a response to this PIL, Delhi Police told the SC in July 2019 that nearly 500 illegal Bangladeshi immigrants had been deported in the preceding 28 months.
+There was an organised influx of nearly 40,000 Bangladeshi and Rohingya Muslim immigrants in Delhi who Ashwini Upadhyay claimed to pose a national security risk and threaten the national integration.
+Ashwini Upadhyay, laywer and BJP leader filed a Public Interest Litigation (PIL) in the "Supreme Court of India" (SC) to identify and deport these.
+In a response to this PIL, Delhi Police told the SC in July 2019 that nearly 500 illegal Bangladeshi immigrants had been deported between 1 January 2016 and 30 April 2018.

 Gujarat

-In April 2025, the Gujarat Police launched a major drive to search for illegal immigrants following the Pahalgam attack.
+In April 2025, the Gujarat Police launched a drive to search for illegal immigrants following the Pahalgam attack.
 Around 890 illegal Bangladeshis in Ahmedabad and 134 in Surat were captured and arrested, as stated by Minister of State for Home Harsh Sanghavi, who also added that many of them working for smugglers, drug cartels, and sleeper cells for terrorist outfits.
 The investigation and drive revealed that the illegal Bangladeshi immigrants possessed forged documents after enter India illegally.